 We have all heard the term death by PowerPoint.
 Other than Apache Office (a free complete office system) the sources of software to use become sparse at best.
 I have used Apache Office in the past with no problems.

 I understand Microsoft PowerPoint somewhat.
 I use it sparingly as I have many slides that I have reused over the last 25 years.
-Yes, Workers Comp changes very little over time.
+Yes, Workers Comp has changed very little over time.

 How does one understand PowerPoint?
 YouTube has thousands of videos on PowerPoint.
 Check out this search.
 Some are over 4 hours, so time budgeting becomes critical.

 Let us not forget the source of the software.
 Any Microsoft Office software will always have internal training.
 This method is how I learned to limitedly use it.
 I open the internal training modules as I progress through creating and arranging slides.

 Workers Comp Presentation Secret – Guy Kawasaki

 I used to wring my hands, stress out, and become very nervous before a presentation.
 Stress is a natural process – it makes you a better presenter.

 Guy Kawasaki’s seminal book on entrepreneurship has a few chapters that one should read for any presentation.
 The book is Lighting The Fire 2.0.
 Avoiding Death by PowerPoint becomes simple when you use his book and suggestions.
 I will cover three here.